 Digital vs Litho – Then and Now

-So in the geet olden days (when Craig was an apprentice printer) the lithographic press was king and, in comparison, digital print was just a mere pauper.
+The battle of digital vs litho is always a big talking point .
+In the geet olden days (when Craig was an apprentice printer) the lithographic press was king and, in comparison, digital print was just a mere pauper.

 Huge lithographic machines, burning films that look up shed loads of space, churned out bang on print.
 As digital print was evolving it had some serious catching up to do and for a long time wasn’t even really taken seriously.